 Gwen & Jim - Lost Creek Llamas & Norwegian Fjords - Oregon

-Eleanor Criswell Hanna, co-founder of the Novato Institute, co-creator of Hanna Somatics and creator of Equine Hanna Somatics, has applied the proven method of Hanna Somatics to the horse and discovered that it works just as well, if not better, on the equine body and mind.
+Eleanor Criswell Hanna, co-founder of the Novato Institute for Somatic Research & Training, co-creator of Hanna Somatics and the creator of Equine Hanna Somatics, has applied the proven method of Hanna Somatics to the horse and discovered that it works just as well, if not better, with the equine body and mind.

 Easy, step-by-step instructions and a list of guiding principles for the work make the introductory video a wonderful, easy to follow teaching tool.

-Designed for you to watch and try your first session on the same day, bringing the gifts of Relaxation, Suppleness and Ease to your horse ASAP.
+Designed for you to watch and then try your first session on the same day, bringing the gifts of LASTING Relaxation, Suppleness and Ease to your horse ASAP.

-Copyright ©2012-2020 Alissa Mayer & Criswell and Mayer Productions LLC - All Rights Reserved.
+Copyright ©2012-2022 Alissa Mayer, The Association for Equine Hanna Somatics Education & Criswell and Mayer Productions LLC.
+All Rights Reserved.
 The mark EQUINE HANNA SOMATICS® is a registered trademark owned by Eleanor Criswell Hanna and used on this site with her permission.